I led UX design and content design on projects for Spark/Webex in the areas of cloud computing and team collaboration.

 Solution: Create a management tool that allows admins to control access and grant permission based on the user's level, in accordance with the company’s legal and compliance frameworks.

-Our work required working with multiple groups across Cisco Cloud Collaboration and getting their input into the design of how this tool would work.
+Our project required working with multiple teams across Cisco Cloud Collaboration and getting their input into the design of how this tool would work.
 We also spoke to a total of 5 admins to get their input on their requirements, and then later got their feedback through user testing prototypes with them.
 The results of these tests allowed us to iterate on the design to refine it as much as possible within the constraints of time and resources.

 Today, Spark Control Hub has been merged into Webex, and is known as Webex Control Hub.